 Edit Content

-Saudi Arabia Condemns Ben Gvir’s Temple Mount Visit
+Saudi Arabia Criticizes Ben Gvir’s Peaceful Visit to Temple Mount

 The Kingdom of Saudi Arabia has issued a formal and strongly worded condemnation of Israeli National Security Minister Itamar Ben Gvir’s early morning visit to the Temple Mount, referring to it as a “storming” of the Al-Aqsa Mosque compound and calling it a “blatant provocation.”